 The features of a differing subregional access, location, gender and income in access to finance mirror access to education and health.
 This seamless link between income poverty and access to public goods on the continent can be observed in borrowing patterns wherein education and health feature as prominently as business (see figure II.10).
 The public policies of providing free tuition for primary and increasingly for secondary education and the introduction of free health cost, for example for children and pregnant women has not decreased cost-sharing with households for public goods, exacerbating inequalities of opportunities.

-Figure II.10

-Africa, reasons for borrowing, 2014
+Figure II.10 Africa, reasons for borrowing, 2014

-(Percentage of persons aged 15 and above)

 Source: Economic Commission for Africa (ECA), on the basis of data from FINDEX (2017).